kebbykrabby/myShell/README.md

 # myShell
 myShell is a command interpreter program that gets user commands and executes them.

+LineParser.c: This file contains the implementation of a program that takes the raw user input and transforms it into a structured representation that can be easily processed by the shell program.

 mypipeline.c: This file contains the implementation of a standalone program (executable) called mypipeline.
 This program creates a pipeline of two child processes, similar to the shell command "ls -l | tail -n 2".
 The code should include the necessary steps to create a pipe, fork child processes, and redirect standard input and output.

 myshell.c: This file contains the implementation of a shell program with extended features.
 It includes the following enhancements: